sagemath/sage/src/doc/en/developer/git_trac.rst

     [user@localhost sage]$ git trac config --user=<username> --token=<token>

-This is required if you authenticate to Issue with your GitHub account, as you do not have a Issue password.
+This is required if you authenticate to Trac with your GitHub account, as you do not have a Trac password.
 Logged in users can find their token under :trac:`the token tab in preferences on the trac site <prefs/token>`.

 ..
 NOTE::